-Beehive: 1,000 stars in Cancer | EarthSky.org
+The Beehive: 1,000 stars in Cancer | EarthSky.org

 Galileo had the first telescopic view of the Beehive in 1609.
 With his paper tube and two pieces of glass he was able to detect 40 stars.

 Around 1769, Charles Messier added the cluster to his famous catalog of nebulous objects.
-Hence the designation M44 – the 44th object in Messier’s catalog.
+Hence the designation M44: the 44th object in Messier’s catalog.

 The Beehive star cluster was known as a manger in Greek and Roman mythology.
-You might notice two bright stars on either side of the cluster with your binoculars, or you might see them unaided eye in dark skies.
-These two stars, Asellus Borealis and Asellus Australis.
-In skylore, these two stars represent the donkeys that Dionysos and Silenus rode into battle against the Titans.
+You might notice two bright stars on either side of the cluster with your binoculars, or you might see them with the unaided eye in dark skies.
+These two stars are Asellus Borealis and Asellus Australis.
+In skylore, they represent the donkeys that Dionysos and Silenus rode into battle against the Titans.

-The Beehive’s 1,000 stars.
-There are approximately 1,000 stars in the beautiful Beehive cluster, which is an open cluster of stars in our galaxy.
-Open clusters are stars that are gravitationally bound and are created out of the same star forming nebulae such as the stars in the Orion Nebula.
-The Beehive is one of the nearest open clusters to our sun and Earth.
-It has a larger population of stars than most other nearby clusters.

-The Beehive open cluster’s distance is estimated to be between 520 to 610 light years from our solar system.
-If you use binoculars to see the Beehive, the brightest star you are seeing is 42 Cancri.
+Bottom line: How to find the Beehive star cluster in your night sky.

 Bruce McClure has served as lead writer for EarthSky's popular Tonight pages since 2004.
 He's a sundial aficionado, whose love for the heavens has taken him to Lake Titicaca in Bolivia and sailing in the North Atlantic, where he earned his celestial navigation certificate through the School of Ocean Sailing and Navigation.
 He also writes and hosts public astronomy programs and planetarium programs in and around his home in upstate New York.